Halvosaurus34/Eat-Da-Burger/README.md

 ## 💥 Issues

-The main challenges were figuring out how to manipuate the JSON database without changing the content.
-I learned alot about express, fs, uuid, json when trying to make this project work.
+The main challenges were figuring out how to use handlebars in parallell with mySQL.
+Getting the routes right and getting that info to display with handlebars was hard.

 ## 🍤 Contribution: